LegacyCodeHQ/eureka/README.md

   on actively to fix.
 This has to do with the special characters in the class names and the [edge bundling graph](https://observablehq.com/@d3/bilevel-edge-bundling) source code that I am using.

 - Kotlin classes have synthetic methods that are not visible in the source code.
-These methods are not shown in the diagram.
+These methods are shown in the diagram.
 This is yet another limitation of the tool at the moment.

 ## Licenses